 At the beginning of the school year, parents/guardians are asked to submit information regarding his/her student.
 This information includes telephone numbers and addresses of people who can be contacted in case the parent/guardian cannot be reached (emergency contact).
-This form must be signed and returned.
+This information is submitted through the online registration portal.
 The student will not be released to anyone who is not specified on the emergency contact list without written permission and phone call to parent/guardian to verify note.
 Photo I.D. may be requested by school personnel.